canonical/ubuntu-pro-docs/account-setup.rst

 ..  image:: /images/portal-user-menu.png
     :alt: The user menu is the last item in the main menu

 If a secondary user is not already listed, add one now with the *New user* button.
 Also select the *Active Ubuntu Pro user* option, so that the new contact is enabled as a Support Portal user.
+See :ref:`User management <user-management>` for more information.

 -----------